jonbnewman/mobx-store-provider/docs/motivation.md

 - Long answer:

-  I have been a long time user and lover of **mobx** and especially **mobx-state-tree**...so when I went to start incorporating functional components (the new, sexy, modern way to write React) I asked myself:
+  I have been a long time user and fan of **mobx** and especially **mobx-state-tree**...so when I went to start incorporating functional components (the new, sexy, modern way to write React) I asked myself:

   _How do I use mobx-state-tree in my functional components?_